How Big Data Can Be Used In Designing A Better User Experience

 Direct Connection between UX and Big Data

-Previously, any UX design was intuitive and driven by experts’ knowledge.
+Previously, any UX design services were intuitive and driven by experts’ knowledge.
 The decisions were made based on the level of expertise of professionals, which gave its results.
 Despite the good results, it was still a lot like guessing and making bets.
 There was no way to know for sure what a customer wants and what will make the user’s experience much better.
 The result could be mostly seen after real-life implementation.
 It all results in losing time and finances.
 The main goal of UX is to create the value of the product both for customers and providers.
 It is what makes the product unique and endorses clients’ loyalty.

 Thankfully to big data, user experience can finally be data-driven.
 It allows having an objective source of information for making choices based on previous clients’ behavior.
 Data driven user experience development means making all the choices based on factual information.
 Big data show what users do, how they engage with a product, how long, what do they prefer, and what makes them confused.
 This is objective and extremely helpful information.